TechPhantomSanjai/Project-Fraud-Detection/README.md

 </p>

 ## About application
-[Damn Vulnerable Bank](https://github.com/TechPhantomSanjai/Project-Fraud-Detection) is designed to be an intentionally vulnerable android application.
+[Bank Fraud Detection](https://github.com/TechPhantomSanjai/Project-Fraud-Detection) is designed to be an intentionally vulnerable android application.
 All the details are documented in the guide, [here](https://rewanthtammana.com/damn-vulnerable-bank/).

 ![Guide overview](./images/damn-vulnerable-bank-guide.png)